 Bosenberg Landscape Architecture is a comprehensive landscape architectural firm specializing in residential, corporate and municipal landscape site planning and design since 1989; providing services to individuals, private developers, state agencies, corporations, and institutions.
 Our approach to landscape architecture is one of developing solutions with natural and man-made surroundings.
 The firm seeks harmony not only in landscape design but also in its responsiveness to the aspiration and requirements of our clients.

 Members of our staff are LEED-AP (Leadership in Energy and Environmental Design Accredited Professionals), a certification designated by the United States Green Building Council.
-Our firm incorporates sustainable design principals into our projects when possible and strives to use ‘Green Building Principals’ in all of our projects.
+Our firm incorporates sustainable design principles into our projects when possible and strives to use ‘Green Building Principals’ in all of our projects.

 Past commissions vary in scale from an intimate rooftop garden to large-scale master plans, with the same attention to quality and detail devoted to all projects, regardless of size.
 Collaboration with architects, engineers, and other design professionals helps to ensure a consistently high caliber project.
 Commissioned projects range in locations from New Jersey, Pennsylvania, Virginia, Massachusetts, and Maine.